wix-incubator/wix-rest-docs/all/guides/domainconnections/docs/PublicIntro.md

 SortOrder: 1
 # About the Domain Connections API

 With the Domain Connections API you can connect a root domain or subdomain to a Wix site.
 You can only connect external domains.

 The domain can be assigned as a primary domain or a redirect.
 You can read more about [primary and redirected domains](https://support.wix.com/en/article/switching-your-primary-and-redirected-domains).

+## Before you begin

++ You can only connect domains to a Wix site with an active [Premium plan](https://support.wix.com/en/article/upgrading-your-site-to-premium-3066683) that supports domains with the relevant TLD.
++ The `dnsRecords` array doesn't include the default nameserver record.
+Instead, the default nameserver is stored in a separate read-only `nsRecord` object.
++ Wix doesn't manage the DNS records for domains connected by pointing.

 ## Terminology

 + __Wix Domain__: A domain owned by Wix and billed through Wix.
 + __External Domain__: A domain owned by an external provider, not Wix.